And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 I mean, this thing has been a little playground for Democrats in Congress for the express purpose of doling out money to their friends, fellow politicians, interest groups, and so forth.

-It got to the point where you know being involved in the mortgage industry was a sidelight to the real purpose of all this.
+It got to the point where, you know, being involved in the mortgage industry was a sidelight to the real purpose of all this.

-Fast Dave, by the way, I want to go back here.
+By the way, I want to go back here.

-Obama's two-minute ad is uh is uh presidential uh address to the nation.
+Thanks, Andy, for the phone call to Obama's two-minute ad is a presidential address to the nation.

-He says here, let me find it to do to do something about Iraq.
+He says here, let me find it.

 Bring a responsible end to the war in Iraq so we stop spending billions each month rebuilding their country when we should be rebuilding ours.

-A piece from the uh for the weekly standard today, written by one of my favorite uh writers, Frederick W. Kagan.
+I have here, I'm holding it in my formerly nicotine-stained finger, a piece from the Weekly Standard today, written by one of my favorite writers, Frederick W. Kagan.

-And it was uh published uh yesterday.
+And it was published yesterday.

-This morning I had the honor of testifying before the House Budget Committee on the situation in Iraq.
+This morning, I had the honor of testifying before the House Budget Committee on the situation in Iraq.

-The situation, the discussion was polite and civilized, was a reminder that even now it's possible for people who disagree about what to do in Iraq to argue without raised voices and disagreeable language apart from the code pink women yelling for those who think that shouting opponents down is preferable to arguing with them.
+The situation, the discussion was polite and civilized, was a reminder that even now it's possible for people who disagree about what to do in Iraq to argue without raised voices and disagreeable language, apart from the code pink women yelling for those who think that shouting opponents down is preferable to arguing with them.

-Congressman Brian Baird once again demonstrated it is possible, even for those who bitterly oppose the war, to recognize the importance of doing the right thing now, as well as the possibility of crossing the Republican Democrat sectarian divide on the issue.
+Congressman Brian Baird once again demonstrated it is possible, even for those who bitterly oppose the war, to recognize the importance of doing the right thing now, as well as the possibility of crossing the Republican-Democrat sectarian divide on the issue.

 One question came up repeatedly in the hearing that deserves more of an answer than it got, however.